 Example:150% of 60 credits is 90.
 A student may attempt no more than 90 credits to earn 60.
 If a student has attempted 91 credits and only have earned 50 credits they are no longer eligible for federal aid.

 Tips to have a successful semester at LaGuardia:

 Keep in mind, you are NOT on your own!
 We're all here to cheer you on!

-- Use the resources!
-If you aren't sure about your classes, talk to your Academic Advisor.
+- Use resources available to you!
+If you aren't sure about your classes, talk to an Academic Advisor.

 - Plan each term, and plan each week.
 (See the Academic Calendar).

 - Are you on track academically?
-Talk to the Advising Team in B-102.
+Talk to an Academic Advisor in the B-Building, Room B-102.

 - Talk to your professors—get to know them EARLY, and seek them out OFTEN!

 - Get enough sleep.
 The more refreshed your body is, the more likely you are to pay attention and take effective notes in class.
-If you are experiencing any issues or want to speak with someone, we encourage you to visit The Wellness Center in C-249.
+If you are experiencing any issues or want to speak with someone, we encourage you to visit the Wellness Center the C-Building, Room C-249.

 Resourceful Web Pages: